FATelarico/ctv-blockmodeling/ctv-NetworkAnalysis.md

   - *Support*: There are tons of online resources answering virtually any question concerning _how_ to do anything in `igraph` thanks to a large  community and active maintainers.

-  - *Extensions*: There are a number of add-on packages that integrate igraph with `Shiny`, `ggplot2` and other drawing tools, or provide sample datasets.
+  - *Extensions*: There are a number of add-on packages that integrate igraph with `Shiny`, `r pkg("ggplot2")` and other drawing tools, or provide sample datasets.
 According to the latest review,^[see: Kanevsky, Gregory.
 2016.
 'R Graph Objects: igraph vs. network. _R Bloggers_.
-January 30, 2016.  https://www.r-bloggers.com/2016/01/r-graph-objects-igraph-vs-network/] `igraph` has many more extension that the closest runner-up, `network`|
+January 30, 2016.  https://www.r-bloggers.com/2016/01/r-graph-objects-igraph-vs-network/] `igraph` has many more extension that the closest runner-up, `network`/`statnet`.

-- `r pkg("statnet")`  is a collection of packages (incl. `r pkg("network, priority = "core"`) developed by the _statnet_ team at the
+- `r pkg("statnet", priority = "core")`  is a collection of packages (incl. `r pkg("network, priority = "core"`) developed by the _statnet_ team at the
 University of Washington.

   - *Approach*: It is not always user-friendly because its focus is on statistically testing models based on  Exponential-Family Random Graph Models (ERGMs) and other modeling tools;